ccalantoc/portfolio/README.md

 <h1>About Me</h1>

 <p>My name is Candice Calantoc.
 I used to live in Stockton, CA. I am a student at James Lick High School.
 I love cats and potatoes.
 I dislike fish.
-I am in girls who code program.</p>
+I am in girls who code program.
+Fun Fact about me is that crafting is my hobby</p>